Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/upgrade_prereqs_ibm_i/_index.md

 title: "Update, upgrade, or migrate "
 linkTitle: "Update, upgrade, or migrate"
 weight: 190
---- This section describes how to update, upgrade, or migrate to Transfer CFT {{< TransferCFT/axwayvariablesReleaseNumber  >}}.
+---This section describes how to update, upgrade, or migrate to Transfer CFT {{< TransferCFT/axwayvariablesReleaseNumber  >}}.

 ## About updates

-An update brings Transfer CFT up- to- date with a patch or service pack offering fixes and minor enhancements.
+An update brings Transfer CFT up-to-date with a patch or service pack offering fixes and minor enhancements.
 For example, you can update a Transfer CFT 3.1.3 SP3 to Transfer CFT 3.1.3 SP8.

 ## About upgrades